n4d13/bikes-rental/README.md

 # Refactor objectives
 1. Apply all the recommended practices you would use in a real project
-2. Design your solution to avoid that changes in prices, discounts and formulas trigger changes on Rental class
+2. Design your solution to avoid that changes in prices, discounts or formulas trigger changes on Rental class